nirajandata/CSES-CP/README.md

-# CSES-CP
+# CSES
-lists of all solutions of cses cp
+` i will try to solve task from cses site : https://cses.fi/problemset`